DevEpos/devepos.github.io/src/projects/adt-plugins/abap-code-search/README.md

 ### Backend (ABAP)

-:::tip Tip
+:::important
-The installation of the custom ABAP backend is only required if the [Client-Based](./#client-based) search is not available or its performance is insufficient
+The installation is required for the [Server-Based](#server-based) search
 :::

 - Use abapGit to install [abap-code-search](https://github.com/DevEpos/abap-code-search-tools)